meguna/mff/README.md

 * finish mobile-ifying header
 * mobile-ify RecipeIndex

-#### Lessons
-* static class functions in ES6!
-I didn't realize this was a feature in Javascript.

 #### Notes
 * For the past few days I've been trying to decide on an appropriate mobile implementation for this app.